conan-io/conan-io.github.io/_posts/2020-08-06-New-conan-release-1-28.markdown

 helpful a number of cases for custom generators, python requires, and other tricky scenarios.
 This feature has been requested a number of times over the years, so we were happy to get it done in this release.

+`deprecated` indicates that the recipe is outdated in some way and causes a warning message to be printed.
+If there is a replacement recipe, it can be named in the `deprecated` field and that string will be printed in the warning message to the user.

 ## Improved Clang Support on Windows